Zapper-fi/protocol/docs/api-intro/sandbox.md

 # GraphQL Sandbox

-Try out our GraphQL API endpoints directly in your browser.
+Try our GraphQL API endpoints directly in your browser.
 The sandbox is pre-configured with authentication and ready to use.

 <ApolloSandboxComponent/>